May 12, 2020

 - Stop the spread of germs

-- Stay at home when you are sick
+- When you are sick

 - Symptoms of Coronavirus Disease 2019